redimp/otterwiki/otterwiki/help_admin.md

 Please note that this neither changes any edit history nor prevents the user from signing up again.

+### Content and Editing Preferences

+Per default An Otter Wiki requires users to add commit messages when updating a page.
+You can configure this with the <span class="help-button">Commit Message</span>
+setting.
+Setting this to `optional` will allow empty commit messages.

 ### Access Permissions and Registration Preferences